Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/items-collection.jpg">
 Figure 4: Devices used for creating the smart home functionality

+The webcam shown in Figure 4 is a Logitech C170 webcam.
+It has two objectives to be carried out concerning this project: to be used as a microphone for the voice control and a recording device for the security system.
+Item (2) is a WIFI controlled socket.
+It is not required to use WIFI sockets for home automation since they are quite expensive in comparison with the item (3) which is a set of three radio frequency controlled outlets.
+However, it is possible to find the current status of a WIFI socket by sending a UDP package to it. this is something that RF sockets lack.

 ## Implementation of a home automation and security system

 ### Setting up the Raspberry Pi